Kristify/docs/docs/GettingStarted/configuration.md

 * purchase
 * invalid

-The purchase event is trigged on a purchase, while invalid is triggered on a invalid purchase.
+The purchase event is triggered on a purchase, while invalid is triggered on an invalid purchase.

 Please see the example below: